Electronic invoicing and e-reporting obligations

 Both e-invoicing and e-reporting are governed by Article 26 of the amended French Finance Act no. 2022-157, which clarifies their scope of application.
 In concrete terms, paper invoices or invoices in image format (PDF, JPEG, etc.) alone and/or sent by email will disappear.

-E-invoicing corresponds to the dematerialization of an invoice in a structured data format, at every stage from creation to integration.
+E-invoicing refers to the digitization of an invoice in a structured data format, covering every stage from its creation to its integration.
+To ensure the smooth implementation of the reform, the DGFIP andthe AIFE have standardized the procedures for exchanging e-invoices by defining the specific requirements related to:

 semantics (list of data contained in the file sent);